Legend of RPS Trading Up 0.2% Over Last 7 Days (LRPS)

-Legend of RPS (LRPS) traded flat against the US dollar during the 1 day period ending at 15:00 PM ET on June 24th.
-One Legend of RPS token can now be bought for about $0.14 or 0.00000652 BTC on cryptocurrency exchanges.
-In the last week, Legend of RPS has traded 0.2% higher against the US dollar.
-Legend of RPS has a total market cap of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
+Legend of RPS (LRPS) traded flat against the dollar during the twenty-four hour period ending at 20:00 PM E.T. on June 24th.
+One Legend of RPS token can now be purchased for about $0.14 or 0.00000652 BTC on exchanges.
+In the last week, Legend of RPS has traded 0.2% higher against the dollar.
+Legend of RPS has a market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.